mikependon/RepoDB/RepoDb.Docs/support-policy.md

 #### Disclaimer

 The maintainer has the rights to say NO to any kind of support during the work hours (weekdays) from 7am to 4pm (CET) of the mentioned timezone.
+However, an open-source community has the rights to support the library (anytime, anywhere).

 ### Consultancy